Native to (or naturalized in) Oregon:

 - Evergreen conifer, tree/shrub, to 65 ft (20 m) in its habitat, but more shurby in cultivation, branches ascending or horizontal.
 Bark reddish-brown.
 New growth reddish.
 Leaves more or less 2-ranked, linear, abruptly pointed with a small sharp tip (mucronulate), 15-25 mm long, 3 mm wide, deep green above, 2 yellowish stomatal bands below, yellowish petiole.
 The female cone develops into a soft, bright red berry-like structure (aril), 8–12 mm long and wide, open at the end and containing a single seed.

 - Sun or part shade.
-Does well in cold winter areas, such as the upper Midwest.
-A number of cultivars.
+Does well in cold winter areas such as the Midwest, but may develop severe winter burn in the colder regions.

 - 'Capitata Aurea' - small shrub, golden-yellow new growth